If you’ve been arrested for, cited for, or charged with a Eugene DUI charge, we can help.

+In terms of sheer numbers, there were 714 arrests in 2017 for DUI in Eugene.
+Historically, the numbers are up.
 In 2011, there were 643 DUI arrests by the Eugene Police Department, while in 2012, there were 751 DUI arrests.
 In 2013, there were 691 DUI arrests by the Eugene Police Department, while in 2014, there were 661 DUI arrests.
 The most recent data shows about 61 DUI arrests by the Eugene Police Department in early 2016 (January through May).

 Both Eugene and Springfield are within Lane County, Oregon.
 This means that your Eugene DUI will likely be a Lane County DUI case charged and prosecuted by the Lane County District Attorney’s Office and heard in the Lane County Circuit Court.
 If you were arrested or cited in another part of Lane County, your case may still be charged by the Lane County District Attorney’s Office and heard in the Lane County Circuit Court, however it may also be heard in a municipal court or justice court.
 Municipal courts and justice courts are not courts of record and– before you attempt to resolve your case in a court that is not of record– contact an attorney for more information.

 Your criminal case will likely be charged as a misdemeanor and proceed through Circuit Court (the state court system for most civil and criminal cases).
 Lane County has one courthouse, and it’s located in downtown Eugene.

 Eugene DUI DMV Hearings

 After your arrest or citation, you want to contact a DUI attorney right away to request a DMV Implied Consent hearing.
 You only have ten days from the date of arrest to request this hearing, and it’s critically important.
 Your attorney may be able to save your driver’s license from an administrative suspension.

 Lane County Jail Information